iGEM-HUST-China/HUST-China-2025/wiki/model.md

 7. Rodrigues JPG, Trellet M, Schmitz C, Kastritis PL, Karaca E, Melquiond ASJ, Bonvin AMJJ. *Clustering biomolecular complexes by residue contacts similarity.* **Proteins.** 2012;80(7):1810–1817.
 8. van Zundert GCP, Bonvin AMJJ. *Modeling protein–protein complexes using the HADDOCK webserver.* **Methods Mol Biol.** 2014;1137:163–179.

+# II.
+Protein Design and Optimization

+## 2.1 Background

+3-Hydroxy-3-methylglutaryl-CoA reductase (HMGR) is the rate-limiting enzyme of the mevalonate (MVA) pathway, catalyzing the reduction of HMG-CoA to mevalonate — a crucial control point for isoprenoid, sterol, and lipid biosynthesis.
+The structural stability and catalytic efficiency of HMGR therefore exert a decisive influence on downstream metabolic flux and product accumulation.

+In *Yarrowia lipolytica*, HMGR is a membrane-associated enzyme composed of an N-terminal transmembrane and sterol-binding domain and a C-terminal cytosolic catalytic domain.
+Because full-length HMGR is difficult to express and fold in heterologous systems, we employed a truncated soluble variant (tHMGR) that lacks the sterol-binding and transmembrane regions but retains the core catalytic domain.
+This truncation preserves enzymatic activity while significantly improving solubility and expression stability.

+To enhance thermodynamic stability without compromising catalytic function, we developed a structure-guided protein design framework integrating ProteinMPNN, Frustratometer2, and Rosetta FastRelax, enabling systematic sequence exploration and energy refinement of tHMGR — laying a computational foundation for rational enzyme optimization in the MVA pathway.

+## 2.2 Theoretical Principles

+### (1) ProteinMPNN

+ProteinMPNN is a graph-based sequence design model built upon message passing neural networks (MPNNs).
+The protein backbone is represented as a residue graph, where nodes correspond to residues and edges encode geometric relationships.
+By iteratively passing messages between nodes, the model learns spatial dependencies that govern residue identity.

+Trained on large-scale protein structure–sequence datasets, ProteinMPNN can rapidly sample diverse and stable sequences conditioned on a fixed backbone, efficiently balancing sequence diversity and thermodynamic stability.

+### (2) Frustratometer2

+Frustratometer2 quantitatively characterizes the frustration of a protein’s energy landscape — a measure of energetic conflict among local interactions.
+Using molecular mechanics potentials and perturbation analysis, it classifies interactions as minimally, neutral, or highly frustrated, thereby evaluating both local and global energetic smoothness.

+Reducing local frustration typically enhances folding cooperativity and thermodynamic stability.

+### (3) Rosetta FastRelax

+Rosetta FastRelax is an all-atom refinement protocol within the Rosetta suite.
+By iteratively minimizing energy and repacking side-chains while maintaining the global fold, it eliminates steric clashes and achieves energetically favorable conformations.

+FastRelax is typically employed as a post-design refinement step to further optimize candidate structures, ensuring physical plausibility and thermodynamic robustness.